cortex-js/compute-engine/src/docs/guide-symbols.md

 variable** (value binding).

-This is in opposition to **free variables** which are symbols that have a definition, but no values, and **constants** which are symbols that have a value that cannot be altered.
+This is in opposition to **free variables** which are symbols that have a definition, but no value, and **constants** which are symbols that have a value that cannot be altered.

 The property `expr.symbolDefinition` is not `undefined` if a symbol is a bound